-{\it{Introduction}.--- } Nematic superconductivity in doped topological insulators attracts a great attention nowadays~\cite{Yonezawa2018,Cho2020,Frohlich2020,Schmidt2020,Das2020,Kuntsevich2020,Akzyanov2020, Akzyanov2020a}.
-In these systems the superconducting order parameter is a time-reversal invariant, which corresponds to $E_u$ representation that breaks inversion symmetry and couples electrons with the same spin projections but from different orbitals~\cite{Fu2009,Fu2014}.
-The nuclear magnetic resonance measurements confirmed the triplet nature of the nematic topological superconductivity in doped topological insulators~\cite{Matano2016}.
+Nematic superconductivity in doped topological insulators attracts a great attention nowadays~\cite{Yonezawa2018,Cho2020,Frohlich2020,Schmidt2020,Das2020,Kuntsevich2020,Akzyanov2020, Akzyanov2020a}.
+In these systems, the superconducting order parameter is a time-reversal invariant, which corresponds to $E_u$ representation that breaks inversion symmetry and couples electrons with the same spin projections but from different orbitals~\cite{Fu2009,Fu2014}.
+The NMR measurements confirmed the triplet nature of the nematic topological superconductivity in doped topological insulators~\cite{Matano2016}.

 Exotic quasi-particles with non-Abelian statistics such as Majorana fermions can exist in the topological superconductors~\cite{Fu2008,Qi2011}.
-The Majorana fermions can be localized on various types of the topological defects~\cite{Teo2010}.
-One way to induce Majorana fermions in the system is to generate vorticity in the mass term.
-For example, the Majorana fermions can be localized in the cores of Abrikosov vortices in various schemes~\cite{Fu2008,Akzyanov2015,Akzyanov2016}.
+The Majorana fermions can be localized on various types of topological defects~\cite{Teo2010}.
+One way to induce Majorana fermions is to generate vorticity in the mass term.
+For example, the Majorana fermions can be localized in the cores of Abrikosov vortices ~\cite{Volovik1999,Ivanov2001,Fu2008,Akzyanov2015,Akzyanov2016}.
 If the time-reversal symmetry is present, then, the Majorana fermions arise as Kramer's pairs~\cite{Teo2010,Chiu2016}.

 Superconducting order in the doped topological insulators belongs to DIII symmetry class~\cite{Schnyder2008}.
 An analog of the nematic superconductor of the class DIII is the superfluid B phase in the $^3$He~\cite{Volovik_book}.
-An interesting property of such a phase of the superfluid helium is a possible realization of the spin vortex in spin degree of freedom that preserves time-reversal symmetry.
-The spin vortices in the superfluid B phase of the $^3$He have been observed experimentally~\cite{BorovikRomanov1990}.
+An interesting property of such a phase of helium is a possible realization of the spin vortex that preserves the time-reversal symmetry.
+The spin vortices in the B phase of the $^3$He have been observed experimentally~\cite{Korhonen1993}.

 The spin vortices in the context of superconductivity have been briefly discussed for $(p_x+ip_y)_\uparrow (p_x-ip_y)_\downarrow$ superconductors~\cite{Chiu2016}.
-The spin vortex (that has been called as nematic vortex) was studied in the case of a superconductor with the nematic order parameter in Ref.~\onlinecite{Wu2017}.
-A single-orbital Hamiltonian with a quadratic dispersion was considered in the this work.
-The nematicity arises due to a $k$-dependence of the superconducting order parameter.
+The spin vortex (referred to as nematic vortex) was studied in a superconductor with nematic order parameter in Ref.~\onlinecite{Wu2017}.
+A single-orbital Hamiltonian with a quadratic dispersion and $k$-dependent order parameter was considered.
 It has been argued that the spin vortex brings Majorana Kramer's pairs into the system that form a Majorana flat band.